Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Discussion

 Another important topic for future study is the relation between soft QLMs, the stiffness $\kappa$ and structural relaxation near the unjamming transition, \cite{ohern2003,liu_review,van_hecke_review} which marks the point at which purely repulsive systems lose their rigidity as the degree of connectedness of the underlying network of strong interactions is reduced below a critical value.
-Near this transition, the potential energy landscape becomes hierarchical and complex, and inherent state transitions can be both localized and delocalized, \cite{scalliet2019nature} suggesting that the simple picture $\Delta E \sim \kappa$ might not be correct.
+Near this transition, the potential energy landscape becomes hierarchical and complex, and inherent structure transitions can be both localized and delocalized, \cite{scalliet2019nature} suggesting that the simple picture $\Delta E \sim \kappa$ might not be valid in this case.
 Interestingly, both repulsive liquids near the unjamming transition and low-density liquids with strong attractive interactions feature a complex energy landscape; the differences and similarities between these two situations warrants further research.
-Furthermore, the limit of extreme stickiness is characterized by unusual, non-two-step relaxation in the viscous regime, \cite{fullerton2020glassy} which presents another striking similarity to the unjamming transition (we emphasize that the low-density models studied in this paper do not approach this extremely sticky limit, as they feature conventional two-step decay of correlation functions).
+Furthermore, the limit of extreme stickiness is characterized by unusual, non-two-step relaxation in the viscous regime, \cite{fullerton2020glassy} which presents another striking similarity to the unjamming transition (we emphasize that the attraction-dominated models studied in this paper do not approach this extremely sticky limit, as they feature conventional two-step decay of correlation functions).

-Another promising future research direction is the connection between the stiffness $\kappa$ and ``softness", a machine-learned quantity that represents the distance to the hyperplane that optimally separates mobile and immobile particles in a high-dimensional space of local-structure-descriptors.\cite{machine_learning_1, machine_learning_2, sharp2018machine} The probability for a particle to rearrange has been shown to be Arrhenius in the softness, and the structural relaxation time to be a function of the average softness of the system,\cite{schoenholz2017relationship} both in conventional models and in a network glassformer.\cite{cubuk2020unifying} It would be especially interesting to use the softness to assess the predictive power of inherent state configurations in systems with a high inter-inherent-state transition rate.
+A further promising future research direction is the connection between the stiffness $\kappa$ and ``softness", a machine-learned quantity that represents the distance to the hyperplane that optimally separates mobile and immobile particles in a high-dimensional space of local-structure-descriptors.\cite{machine_learning_1, machine_learning_2, sharp2018machine} The probability for a particle to rearrange has been shown to be Arrhenius in the softness, and the structural relaxation time to be a function of the average softness of the system,\cite{schoenholz2017relationship} both in conventional models and in a network glassformer.\cite{cubuk2020unifying} It would be especially interesting to use the softness to assess the predictive power of inherent structure configurations in systems with a high inter-inherent-structure transition rate.